zinq7/beacons-yay/README.md

 Holy Light (Beacons-yay) ~ By zinq
-A mod that aims add a bunch of weapons and content that FITS being after everything else on the building line and does not look out of place!
+A mod that aims add a bunch of weapons and content.
 ## Software Used
 - **Visual Studio Code** : Editing all the files
 - **Piskel** : Making sprites